-Makes 4 servings.
+Makes 4 servings.Ingredients

 1 watermelon seedless

-2 tablespoons chopped fresh mint
+2 tablespoons chopped fresh mint extra-virgin olive oil

 1 Prepare a grill for direct heat.
 If using a gas grill, preheat to medium-high (450 degrees).
 If using a charcoal grill, light the charcoal or wood briquettes; when the briquettes are ready, distribute them under the cooking area for direct heat.
 For a medium-hot fire, you should be able to hold your hand about 6 inches above the coals for about 4 or 5 seconds.
 Have ready a spray water bottle for taming any flames.

-2 Line a rimmed baking sheet with paper towels, then seat a wire rack on top of them.
+2 Line, a rimmed baking sheet with paper towels, then seat a wire rack on top of them.

 3 Cut the watermelon into 1¼-inch-thick rounds, then cut the rounds into quarters.
-Use the 1 tablespoon of salt to season the wedges on both sides, then place them on a wire rack to drain for 20 minutes.
+Use 1 tablespoon of salt to season the wedges on both sides, then place them on a wire rack to drain for 20 minutes.
 Rinse the watermelon and thoroughly pat dry with paper towels.

 4 Brush the melon wedges lightly with oil on both sides.
 Arrange them on the grill grate; cook, uncovered, for 2 to 3 minutes or until light grill marks form.
-Use tongs to carefully turn them over, then cook, uncovered for 2 to 3 minutes so marks form on the second side.5 To serve at room temperature, transfer the wedges to a platter; season lightly with more salt and sprinkle with the mint.
+Use tongs to turn them over carefully, then cook, uncovered for 2 to 3 minutes, so marks form on the second side.5 To serve at room temperature, transfer the wedges to a platter; season lightly with more salt and sprinkle with the mint.
 To serve chilled, cool to room temperature, then cover and refrigerate for 1 to 4 hours.